 - During this time, visually inspect the module and all the components on it for obvious signs of damage.
 Blackened, cracked or swollen components, often accompanied by a burnt smell, indicates the motor has failed and will need to be replaced.
 In this case, where a component such as a thermistor may have been damaged by an electrical event such as a lightning strike, a new one can often be soldered in to complete a repair.

-ECM motors have a 24V DC common source wire that supplies power to each of the speed wires attached to the windings.
+- ECM motors have a 24V DC common source wire that supplies power to each of the speed wires attached to the windings.
 Check that the correct voltage is present at this source before inspecting the rest of the motor.

-There are multiple indicators that an ECM motor module is bad.
+There are multiple indicators that an ECM blower motor module is bad.
 If the motor starts but ramps up and down in speed, or if the motor continues running after the speed wire is disconnected from power, the module has likely deteriorated and will have to be replaced.

 By following the steps provided in this article, you should be able to quickly troubleshoot an HVAC motor and diagnose the most common reasons for motor failure.